One study programme – two countries – two degrees

 - The FGU is a network consisting of over 200 universities, universities of applied sciences, grandes écoles and écoles in France, Germany and a number of third countries.

 - You study alternately at a French and German university and at the end of your course are awarded a double degree (bachelor, master or PhD).

 - You can choose from over 180 Franco-German degree programmes in 145 cities.

 - You will also find some tri-national FGU study programmes, for example with the UK.

 - FGU covers almost all fields of study: engineering, natural sciences, economics, law, social sciences and humanities, as well as teacher training, architecture and IT.

 - The FGU supports your stay abroad with a monthly allowance of €350.

 - The FGU offers you the option of taking part in free online language courses.

 - FGU graduates will have no problems in finding suitable employment in their chosen fields and in most cases they work in an international context.

-- The FGU study guide provides you with detailed information on each degree programme.
+- The FGU study guide (in French or German) provides you with detailed information on each degree programme.

 - Each of the FGU programmes is divided more or less equally between the two partner universities, which means that you study abroad for at least a whole year.